guggero/rt/exercise.md

 buy something from him, let's create an invoice for that and pay it.

 Sub tasks:
- - Find out how to create an invoice on Rusty.
+ - Find out how to create an invoice on Fabia.
  - Find out how to pay the invoice on Alice.
  - Once the payment is successful, can you find out what path it took?
  - Confirm the channel balances on the nodes the payment went through.
  - How much was paid in fees?
 What nodes received routing fees?
- - What's the state of the invoice on Rusty after payment?
+ - What's the state of the invoice on Fabia after payment?
  - What's the state of the payment on Alice after it went through?

 # 4. Send payment through the network with keysend